getnamingo/registry/README.md

 - **API Integration**: Control panel integrated with a powerful API, facilitating direct access to the registry database.

 - **Automation Scripts**: Ensures the continuous and smooth operation of the registry by performing routine checks and operations.
+Advanced scripting capabilities also facilitate the generation of RDE deposits, the creation of ICANN's monthly reports, and ensure full compliance with other ICANN gTLD requirements for streamlined regulatory adherence.

 ## Installation Instructions